-10 OPEN 4,4 20 GET A\$:PRINT A\$::PRINT#4,A\$: 30 GOTO 20
+10 OPEN 4,4 20 GET AS:PRINT AS::PRINT#4, AS: 30 GOTO 20

 Type RUN to begin.
 Each letter you type is sent to the printer.
 On many printers, this will produce the effect you desire: The printer will echo your typing just like a typewriter.
 However, some printers hold characters in an internal buffer and print them on paper only when the buffer is full or when a carriage return character is sent to the printer.
-If your printer falls into this
+If your printer falls into this grade through 6th.

-Davidson's new Math Blaster Plus is the high-MATH est octane math software READING program you can buy for SPELLING your kids.
+Blaster Plus is the high-MATH est octane math software READING program you can buy for SPELLING your kids.
 Built by teachers to grow with kids-from addition and subtraction to multiplication, division, fractions, decimals, and percents.

-Math Blaster Plus pumps in confidence and motivation, prints out Certificates of Excellence, and improves kids' grades from 1st grade through 6th.
+Math Blaster Plus pumps in confidence and motivation, prints out Certificates of Excellence, and improves kids' grades from 1st around-Math Blaster Plus.
+Call us toll-free for more information and for the name of the Authorized Davidson Dealer nearest you.